 Further, we are in the process of researching possible funding sources so that we can offer all day programs to children of full time working parents, translate materials to multiple languages, and construct a facility that is specially designed to assist students with special needs.

-We are an equal opportunity employer and volunteer program.
-We carefully hire staff and select volunteers who share our vision for bringing nature play programs to all people.
+We are an equal opportunity employer.
+We carefully select staff who share our vision for bringing nature play programs to all people.
 We specifically seek individuals with skills and experience in creating a welcoming environment for all.

-Interested in volunteering or becoming a staff member?
+Interested in becoming a staff member?
 Email email@example.com for more info!